ArcticTech/arctictech.github.io/_posts/2023-07-18-Github-Starter.md

 ```

 ### Conclusion
-Now your Github repo is setup.
+Now your Github repo is set up.
 You can use the following to commit new changes:
 ```
 git add .
 git commit -m "my commit message"